Abiola010/sales-report/README.md

 **Sub-Categorical sales:** Goods sold were sub-categorized into different sections.
 Phones, Storage, Binders, Furnishings and Papers with over 300K, 200K,90K and 80K sales respectively were the top 5 selling goods.

 ![image](https://user-images.githubusercontent.com/124578882/222848054-5f01dc1f-e79a-482b-98fc-aaeac90e2f12.png)

 Figure 6: Top 5 Sub-categorical sales in bar Chart

 **Regional Supply:** About more than 50 percentage of the quantities were supplied to the west.
 ![image](https://user-images.githubusercontent.com/124578882/222848271-ed4dcf0d-3977-44f7-bc58-7f1ba5fea0b9.png)

-Figure 6: Regional Supply on Stacked Area Chart
+Figure 7: Regional Supply on Stacked Area Chart

-Profit by City: New York city, Los Angeles, Seattle, San Francisco and Detroit took the lead of the cities by profit.
+**Profit by City:** New York city, Los Angeles, Seattle, San Francisco and Detroit took the lead of the cities by profit.
 ![image](https://user-images.githubusercontent.com/124578882/222848344-21d11f83-7a80-43a6-8235-8ae83198206b.png)

-Figure 7: Total profit made by city on Stacked Area Chart
+Figure 8: Total profit made by city on Stacked Area Chart

 **Recommendations**: More discount offers should be allocated the western customers so as to boost sales although they get more supplies which is also a go of making more sales